Local 647’s Kerkaert captures Apprentice of the Year title

 Kerkaert, the winner of the 2024 competition, thanked everyone from his local lodge.
 “This is not for me, it’s for them,” he said.
 “I put a lot of training into the competition because I wanted to represent my local well.
 I wanted to represent the [apprenticeship] program, and I wanted to represent my mentors through the years that taught me a lot.
 Everything I did during the competition is something I learned from someone on the job.”

-Judges for the event included: Jason Hettel, GLABAP; Carey Kowalski, GLABAP; Mark Wertz, National Apprenticeship Coordinator; Eric Olsen, SAJAC; Collin Keisling, WSJAC; Jason Dupuis, NEAAC; L-154 BM-ST Michael Stanton, lead judge; Stephen Murphy, NEAAC; Myron Richardson, Chattanooga Boiler and Tank; Chuck Harvey, Babcock and Wilcox; Mike Nelson, Central Maintenance & Welding; IR Mike Autry and Dave Englund, Local 11 (Helena, Montana).
+Judges for the event included: Jason Hettel, GLABAP; Carey Kowalski, GLABAP; Mark Wertz, National Apprenticeship Coordinator; Eric Olsen, SAJAC; Collin Keisling, WSJAC; Jason Dupuis, NEAAC; L-154 BM Michael Stanton, lead judge; Stephen Murphy, NEAAC; Myron Richardson, Chattanooga Boiler and Tank; Chuck Harvey, Babcock and Wilcox; Mike Nelson, Central Maintenance & Welding; IR Mike Autry and Dave Englund, Local 11 (Helena, Montana).
 Wertz thanked everyone from Local 26 and their entire staff and helpers, including BM-ST Johnathon Bates and Apprenticeship Coordinator Herman Gibbs.